zhiwenhe94/nonlinear-correctors/README.md

 # README

 This folder contains the Python scripts used to compute solutions of Eq.
-(33) and to verify the correction orders and nonlinearities of the examples appearing in the paper.
+(33), verify the correction orders and nonlinearities of the examples presented in the paper, and validate the derivations of several coefficients used in the theoretical analysis.

 ## File descriptions